Honeysuckle

 you’ll only cover about 1,000 yards playing from the green tees.
 The most notable help is on the hard #3 and 4.
 But you still need to play over the water on the 9th.

 Honeysuckle doesn't have a Slope Rating yet.
-But it plays similar to Redfish Run to Tarpon Boil if you are looking for a comparison
+It has a similar profile to Redfish Run or Tarpon Boil if you're looking for a comparison.

 What’s nearby?

 The new Villages schools are located in Middelton, just a short cart ride from Honeysuckle.
-I love going to a sporting event where I can watch young athletes compete – my favorite team is the boy's basketball club that’s made it to the state four consecutive Final Fours!
+I love going to a sporting event where I can watch young athletes compete – my favorite team is the boys' basketball club that’s made it to State Final Four in 4 consecutive years!
+Go Jomar!

 My impressions are based on playing from the Gold tee boxes.
 The Black and the Green tee boxes pose different challenges or benefits described as well.
 The rankings of the toughest to easiest holes are just my opinions - yours will be far different, as will your favorite courses and most difficult and attractive holes.
 I welcome your opinions or thoughts on any of this - click to leave a comment.